VigneshKannaS/detecting_creditcard_fraud/README.md

 ## Model Training and Evaluation

-- **Metrics Used**: Accuracy, Precision, Recall, F1 Score, ROC-AUC
+- **Metrics Used**: accuracy_score, Precision, Recall, F1 Score, confusion matrix
-- **Evaluation**: The models were evaluated using cross-validation and performance metrics to ensure robustness and reliability.
+- **Evaluation**: The models were evaluated using cross-validation, performance metrics, and the time taken for model training to ensure robustness, reliability, and efficiency.
+Accuracy score, F1 score, precision, and recall were used to assess the models' performance, while k-fold cross-validation was employed to validate their stability.
+Additionally, the time required for training each model was measured to gauge efficiency.
 ## How to Run

 1. **Clone the Repository**